JhonnyJason/cached-persistentstate-sources/ressources/README.md

 - Will save the new json string to the file and copy it as a backup.

 *Note: this also works without passing any obj to simply save the same object again if it changed in the meantime.*
+*Note: if you change but donot save the obj and it is cut from the cache then - the changes will be lost.*

 ## remove(id)
 Aaand it's gone, it's all gone!